|Nutritional Guidelines (per serving)|

 - 1 packet sazón (or a tablespoon of annatto/achiote oil)

 - 1 cup seasoned tomato sauce (canned or homemade)

 - 1 can (14 1/2 ounces) seasoned stewed tomatoes

 - 1 pound raw shrimp (medium size, peeled and clean)

 - pepper to taste

-Simple White Rice - I like to serve shrimp stew with white rice because it won't overshadow the flavors of the stew.
+Simple White Rice - We like to serve shrimp stew with white rice because it won't overshadow the flavors of the stew.
 However, you can serve this with any rice recipe you like.

 For the canned tomato sauce and stewed tomatoes below, use a pre-seasoned one such as that which is flavored with onions, celery, and green peppers or make your creole sauce.

 You can also purchase plain tomato sauce and spruce it up with spices and seasonings you have in your kitchen cabinet (ex: oregano, parsley, dried onion, and garlic).